-Three months ended December 31, Nine months ended December 3 ıber 31, 2014 2013 2014 2013 Income taxes on profit \$ 6,269 \$ 3,894 \$ 16,540 \$ 9340 Income taxes on other comprehensive income Unrealized gain on cash flow hedging derivatives 1,744 3,428 4,600 (6200) Income taxes recognized in equity Excess tax deductions related to share based options and RSUs (209) (64) (65) (562) Total income taxes \$ 7,804 \$ 7,258 \$ 21,075 \$ 2,578
+Thr Three months ended June 30,

+2 2015 2014

+Income taxes on profit \$ 4,722 \$ 4,029

+Income taxes on other comprehensive income

+Unrealized gain on cash flow hedging derivatives (4,116) 23

+Income taxes recognized in equity

+Excess tax deductions related to share based options and RSUs (113) (23)

+Total income taxes \$ 493 \$ (4,029)

-The Company has a delivery center located in Gurgaon, India registered under the Special Economic Zone ("SEZ") scheme that was eligible for 100% income tax exemption until fiscal 2012, and is eligible for 50% income tax exemption from fiscal 2013 to fiscal 2022.
-The Company started operations in fiscal 2012 in delivery centers in Pune, Mumbai and Chennai, India, each of which registered under the SEZ scheme and are eligible for 100% income tax exemption until fiscal 2016 and 50% income tax exemption from fiscal 2017 to fiscal 2026.
-During fiscal 2015, the Company started its operations in a new delivery center in Gurgaon, India registered under the SEZ scheme that is eligible for 100% income tax exemption until fiscal 2019, and 50% income tax exemption from fiscal 2020 to fiscal 2029.
-The Government of India, pursuant to the Indian Finance Act, 2011, has also levied a minimum alternate tax ("MAT") on the book profits earned by the SEZ units at the prevailing rate which is currently 20.96%.
+The Company has a delivery center located in Gurgaon, India registered under the Special Economic Zone ("SEZ") scheme that is eligible for 50% income tax exemption from fiscal 2013 to fiscal 2022.
+In fiscal 2012, the Company started operations in its delivery centers in Pune, Mumbai and Chennai, India, registered under the SEZ scheme that are eligible for 100% income tax exemption until fiscal 2016 and 50% income tax exemption from fiscal 2017 to fiscal 2026.
+During fiscal 2015, the Company started its operations in new delivery centers in Gurgaon and Pune, India registered under the SEZ scheme that are eligible for 100% income tax exemption until fiscal 2019, and 50% income tax exemption from fiscal 2029.
+The Government of India, pursuant to the Indian Finance Act, 2011, has also levied a minimum alternate tax ("MAT") on the book profits earned by the SEZ units at the prevailing rate which is currently 21.34%.
 The Company's operations in Costa Rica are eligible for a 100% income tax exemption until fiscal 2017 and 50% income tax exemption from fiscal 2018 to fiscal 2021.
-The Company's operations in Philippines located in Eastwood Avenue, Manila were eligible for tax exemptions which expired in fiscal 2014.
-The Company has applied to the Philippines Economic Zone Authority for an extension of this tax exemption.
-During fiscal 2013, the Company started its operations in new delivery center in Philippines located in Techno Plaza2, Manila which is also eligible for tax exemption which expires in fiscal 2017.
+The Company's operations in Philippines located in Eastwood Avenue, Manila were eligible for tax exemptions until fiscal 2013, the Company started its operations in new delivery center in Philippines located in Techno Plaza II, Manila which is eligible for tax exemption until fiscal 2017.
 The Government of Sri Lanka has exempted the profits earned from export revenue from tax, which enables the Company's Sri Lankan subsidiary to continue to claim a tax exemption.